ice1k/LearnEnglish/4-17/exercise.md

 + These cars will be sent abroad by sea.

-+ The English lesson is being broadcasted on the radio.
++ The English lesson is being broadcast on the radio.

 + This road was being repaired last night.